artech-dvd/nls-emu/README.md

 - Get MOL-940/a recreation of it running.
 - See which parts of the NLS source code are duplicates/later revisions and should be discarded.
 See [Notes](https://github.com/artech-dvd/nls-emu/edit/main/README.md#notes).
 - Figure out a way of emulating the mouse and display that the NLS used.

+# Help Needed!
+This project's goal will most likely be very difficult, if not impossible, to fully achieve.
+However, armed with the NLS source code, SDS 940 emulator, and  TREE-META, it might be possible to restore a(n at least partially) working, albeit most likely very limited, version of the oN-Line System.

+So, we need any help we can get!
+If you have any knowledge of OCR, the SDS 940, TREE-MESA, or even the NLS, please let me know at retroperson3782@gmail.com!